ericamourao/ericamourao.github.io/README.md

 D.Sc.
 (Ph.D) in Computing of UFF (2024)
 M.Sc. in Computing of UFF (2019)
 M.B.A. in Software Engineering of UFRJ (2008)
-B.Sc. in Informatics and Information Technology (current course name: Computer Science) of UERJ (2007)
+B.Sc. in Informatics and Information Technology (current name: Computer Science) of UERJ (2007)